Vittor-Emanoel/Vittor-Emanoel/README.md

  *  [I study and use the JavaScript stack].
  *  [I like a good book, good friends and a freshly brewed coffee].

-Philippians 4:13, "I can do all things through Christ who strengthens me.
+Philippians 4:13, "I can do all things through Christ who strengthens me".